British comics

 A British comic is a periodical published in the United Kingdom that contains comic strips.
 It is generally referred to as a comic or a comic magazine, and historically as a comic paper.
+As of 2014, the three longest-running comics of all time were all British.

 British comics are usually comics anthologies which are typically aimed at children, and are published weekly, although some are also published on a fortnightly or monthly schedule.
 The two most popular British comics, The Beano and The Dandy, were released by DC Thomson in the 1930s.
 By 1950 the weekly circulation of both reached two million.
 Explaining the enormous popularity of comics in British popular culture during this period, Anita O’Brien, director curator at London's Cartoon Museum, states: "When comics like The Beano and Dandy were invented back in the 1930s – and through really to the 1950s and 60s – these comics were almost the only entertainment available to children."

 In 1954, Tiger comics introduced Roy of the Rovers, the hugely popular football based strip recounting the life of Roy Race and the team he played for, Melchester Rovers.
 The stock media phrase "real 'Roy of the Rovers' stuff" is often used by football writers, commentators and fans when describing displays of great skill, or surprising results that go against the odds, in reference to the dramatic storylines that were the strip's trademark.
 Other comics such as Eagle, Valiant, Warrior, Viz and 2000 AD also flourished.
 Some comics, such as Judge Dredd and other 2000 AD titles, have been published in a tabloid form.
 Underground comics and "small press" titles have also appeared in the UK, notably Oz and Escape Magazine.
-While the best selling comics in the UK have been British, American comic books and Japanese manga are popular in the UK.
+While the bestselling comics in the UK have historically been native products, American comic books and Japanese manga are also popular.